Skip navigation

 I've reported a lot on the Downtown Eastside, a place that has special meaning for me.
 My father, from a Ukrainian farm family on the Prairies, lived and ultimately died at the West Hotel after a tragic lifetime of alcoholism.

 My three rambunctious brothers and I were born in Regina and raised in North Vancouver by my mother, with help from my Quebec-born grandmother.
-A nun for 15 years before deciding to leave for the bigger world (she eventually became a French teacher in public schools, my mother was an adventurous soul who took chances throughout her life, inspiring me to do the same.
+A nun for 15 years before deciding to leave for the bigger world (she eventually became a French teacher in public schools), my mother was an adventurous soul who took chances throughout her life, inspiring me to do the same.

 While getting my degree in French literature, I worked as a deckhand in the commercial fishing industry.
-I cycled through Europe at 18, studied at the Sorbonne in Paris in the '70s, travelled to China to study education in 1990, volunteered for a reporting stint in Afghanistan in 2004.
+I cycled through Europe at 18, studied at the Sorbonne in Paris in the '70s, travelled to China to study education in 1990, and volunteered for a reporting stint in Afghanistan in 2004.

 In 1998/99, I spent a year studying housing and homelessness on a fellowship, resulting in a 15-part series in the Toronto Star.
 That sparked an enduring passion for that issue.